 If the voltmeter shows that the golf cart batteries are under 50, it is time to replace them.

 Battery Trouble Going Up An InclineVolt golf cart batteries are made with deep-cycle technology.
 They are designed to be discharged and recharged repeatedly.
 However, if they are not used properly, they can fail.

 No Support for AccessoriesMost people have a level of customization to their golf carts in accessories ranging from radios to additional lights.

-However, if your batteries are close to the end of their lifespan, you may find your accessories don’t work because the batteries are spending most of the energy keeping the cart going.When this happens, it can be frustrating, especially if you rely on those accessories for navigation or entertainment.
+However, if your batteries are close to their lifespan, you may find that your accessories don’t work because the batteries spend most of the energy keeping the cart going.When this happens, it can be frustrating, especially if you rely on those accessories for navigation or entertainment.
 However, you can do a few things to extend your battery life and avoid this issue.

 - Clean your batteries and terminals regularly.
 This will help to prevent build-up that can drain power.

 - Invest in a good charger and keep it plugged in when not using the cart.
 Keeping your cart charged will help keep the batteries topped off and prevent them from running down too far.